NewPath-Consulting/Wild-Apricot-Press/wap_developer_guide.md

     * If valid, then the WAP functionality is activated again
       * `wawp_wal_credentials_obtained` hook is run
       * Sets up cron events again

+## Debugging

+### WAP debugging
+As previously mentioned in the `Log` class section, the custom WAP log functions are used for debugging and logging messages to the log file in `wp-content/wapdebug.log`.

+Debug messages can be logged with `wap_log_debug()`.

+**WAP logging will work regardless of if WP_DEBUG is enabled or not.**

+<mark>***Make sure the logfile toggle in WildApricot Press > Settings > Plugin Options is turned ON.***</mark>

+The custom log file is useful for debugging website errors both during development and with users.

+The other options for debugging in WordPress are as follows.
+* Default logfile `debug.log`
+* Query Monitor plugin

+### Default logfile
+To log messages to the default logfile, `wp-content/debug.log`, `WP_DEBUG` and `WP_DEBUG_LOG` must be enabled in `wp-config.php`.

+Messages can be logged to this file using the `error_log()` function.

+Generally, use of the default logfile is **not recommended** since it gets spammed with PHP errors from core and other plugins, so it is difficult to find WAP errors.

+However, it is useful if WAP or WordPress experiences a critical error.

+### Query Monitor
+[Query Monitor](https://wordpress.org/plugins/query-monitor/) is a developer tools panel plugin.
+It displays information such as hooks in use, AJAX calls, memory usage, database queries, and much more.
+It is very useful for accessing that kind of information that you can’t necessarily get with a log message.

+It is possible to [log messages](https://querymonitor.com/docs/logging-variables/) with QM, but it doesn’t always work depending on where the message is being logged.
+For example, if you try to log a message with QM inside certain actions, it won’t display on the panel since the action may run before the panel is rendered.